aredn/documentation/arednHow-toGuides/supernodes.rst

 Your node should now be functioning as a Supernode.
 To validate this you can do the following:

-- Login to the Supernode vi *ssh* or *telnet* and type the following command:
+- Login to the Supernode via *ssh* or *telnet* and type the following command:

   ::